adammaj1/parameter_external_angle/README.md

 Near infinity external angle of z is equal to angle of z so we can switch the plane

+>>>
+since the argument of the Boettcher function is not a main value but a value obtained by retaining multivalency, in fact, numerical calculation using this limit expression formula is very difficult.
+However, an infinite series easily obtained by transforming the limit expression formula
+>>>
+Souichiro-Ikebe ( automatic tranlsation)

 ## trace external ray outwards on the parameter plane

+" mostly adopted a calculation method (of the external angle is) to trace the curve of the external ray" Souichiro-Ikebe ( automatic tranlsation)

 >>>
 testing shows the original atan2() is only accurate to around 16 bits bit collection when passing dwell bands is much more accurate